A Comprehensive Guide to CAN IDS Data & Introduction of the ROAD Dataset: Introduction

 \section{Introduction}

-Modern vehicles are increasingly drive-by-wire, relying on continual communication of small computers called \textit{electronic control units} (ECUs).
-Nearly ubiquitous in modern vehicles, controller area networks (CANs) facilitate the data exchange among ECUs by providing a common network with a standard protocol.
-While it is lightweight and reliable, the CAN standard has well-known security flaws, such as a lack of message authentication.
-Furthermore, intra-vehicle CANs are increasingly exposed---often directly by mandatory on-board diagnostics II (OBD-II) ports and potentially indirectly/remotely through a variety of vehicle interfaces, including USB ports and various wireless communications.
+Modern vehicles are increasingly drive-by-wire, relying on continual communication of small computers called electronic control units (ECUs).
+Nearly ubiquitous in modern vehicles, Controller Area Networks \hr{(CANs)} facilitate the data exchange among ECUs by providing a common network with a standard protocol.
+While lightweight and reliable, the CAN standard has well-known security flaws, lacking authentication, encryption, and other important security features.
+Furthermore, attack vectors to intra-vehicle CANs are growing in scope as vehicles are increasingly offering channels of connectivity.
+While exploitation of the CAN bus in previous works is often implemented directly, e.g., by mandatory on-board diagnostics II (OBD-II) ports \cite{Valasek_Miller_2015, cho2016error}, successful attacks to vehicle CANs also can occur indirectly/remotely through a variety of vehicle interfaces, such as wireless communication channels \cite{nie2017free,Valasek_Miller_2016}.